thoughtspot/ts-chart-sdk/example/custom-bar-chart/README.md

 ## Create a Data Model from input data

 The data model is unique to every chart.
-It defines how each point will be plotted on the chart.In this step we will deal with thoughtspot ChartModel to create dataModel and feed that dataModel to to `new Charts` in `render` function that we will be create in next step in `chart.js` required format.
+It defines how each point will be plotted on the chart.
+In this step we will deal with thoughtspot ChartModel to create dataModel and feed that dataModel to to `new Charts` in `render` function that we will be create in next step in `chart.js` required format.

 Let's create dataModel with the following steps:
 1. Create the function `getDataModel` that will take `chartModel` and return `columnchartModel` object.
 Code snippet is as follow-